WPDevelopers/embedpress/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.1.2] - 2021-08-24 =
+* Added: Some pro features into free feature
+* Fixed: Conflict with Web Hook plugin.
+* Fixed: Responsive issue for PDF embed.
+* Few minor bug fix and improvements.

 = [3.1.1] - 2021-08-05 =
 * Added: WPML compatibility.